 Brian Katulis is a Senior Advisor to ASG, where he assists clients with issues related to the Middle East and North Africa.
 Mr. Katulis draws on more than 20 years experience advising the U.S. government, private corporations, and non-governmental organizations on projects in more than two dozen countries, including Iraq, Pakistan, Afghanistan, Yemen, Egypt, and Colombia.
-Mr. Katulis is also a Senior Fellow at American Progress, where his work focuses on U.S. national security strategy and counterterrorism policy.
+Mr. Katulis is also a senior fellow and vice president of policy at the Middle East Institute.

 Mr. Katulis has been featured in a number of leading television and radio programs including PBS NewsHour and NPR.
 He has also published articles in several newspapers and journals, including The Washington Post, The New York Times, and The Wall Street Journal.
 He is co-author of The Prosperity Agenda, a book on U.S. national security published by John Wiley & Sons in 2008.